 Orbital Tumors Houston

-This refers to any tumor, mass or space-occupying lesion located in the “orbit”, the bony socket in the skull that contains the eye and other ocular structures.
-The important thing to remember is that the orbit is a complicated and delicate structure that includes the eye, extraocular muscles, optic nerve and the fatty tissue in between all these structures.
-It is also in close proximity to other vital structures, including the brain and sinuses.
+An orbital tumor refers to any tumor, mass, or space-occupying lesion located in the “orbit,” the bony socket in the skull that contains the eye and other ocular structures.
+The important thing to remember is that the orbit is a complicated and delicate structure that includes the eye, extraocular muscles, optic nerve, and the fatty tissue in between all these structures.
+It is also close to other vital structures, including the brain and sinuses.

 Although orbital tumors are rare, they can affect children and adults.
 They can be benign or malignant lesions.
-These tumors may arise primarily from within the orbital structures or from an adjacent source such as the eyelid, the sinuses or the brain.
+These tumors may arise primarily from within the orbital structures or from an adjacent source such as the eyelid, the sinuses, or the brain.
 Alternatively, metastatic tumors from other parts of the body can also travel to the orbit.
+There are a variety of different types of orbital tumors, including:

-Fortunately, most orbital tumors are benign, but need treatment in order to preserve vision and treat any deformity.
+Fortunately, most orbital tumors are benign but need treatment to preserve vision and treat any deformity.

 The orbit is a compact, crowded space where even a tiny tumor can cause significant signs and symptoms.
 Some of them are: